 Ransomware is a highly damaging attack format.
 It can be deployed as a hack or a system hack.
 They follow a specific pattern where for instance, the hacker gains entry and installs malicious programs in your system.
 As soon as it downloads, it permeates throughout the localised networks while shutting down connected devices.
 To regain control of your system, the hacker demands a ransom, or they will destroy your data in full.

 Phishing attacks are rampant.
 They’ve happened to me and you at some point.
 In fact, a majority of Phishing attacks start with a perfectly disguised email.
 A hacker sends an email purporting it to be from a high-profile client or company.
 Here, the trick is to try and steal sensitive data through links embedded in the email you’ve received.
+Its imperative that your network and system managers undergo phishing training so that they recognise the common modes of attack and how to mitigate them.

 Isn’t it astounding how top IT managers share system passwords via written means?
 Then you can imagine what would happen if cybercriminals were to access such info-which is possible.